The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Appendix A: proof of Lemma (discrete Laplace method)

-This shows that in the present discrete setting we get the same result, up to the negligible error term $O(k^{-1}),$ as the ordinary stationary phase approximation, which can hence be invoked to conclude.
-Alternatively, a direct argument goes as follows.
-Taylor expanding the exponential gives
+This shows that in the present discrete setting we get the same result, up to the negligible error term $O(k^{-1}),$ as the ordinary Laplace method of integration, which can hence be invoked to conclude.
+For completeness we provide an alternative direct argument.
+By the expansion above we have